SiriDB/siridb-server/README.md

 >From version 2.0.19 libcleri is not included as part of this source anymore
 >and needs to be installed separately. libcleri can be found here:
 >[https://github.com/transceptor-technology/libcleri](https://github.com/transceptor-technology/libcleri)
+>or can be installed using `apt`.

 #### Linux
-Install the following requirements: (Ubuntu)
+Install the following requirements: (Ubuntu 18.04)
 ```
+sudo apt install libcleri-dev
 sudo apt install libpcre2-dev
 sudo apt install libuv1-dev
 sudo apt install uuid-dev